Setting Up Cron Jobs

 2. Cron Email Reports:

-Your webhost control panel allows you to set an email address where it can send the cron output.
-So login to your Webhost Control Panel > Cron Jobs page, and remove your email address from that page (where it says “Please enter an email address where the cron output will be sent”).
+By default, your webhost will send you an hourly cron report.
+If you don’t want to receive hourly cron emails, you can turn it off in your hosting cpanel.
+You can login to your Webhost Control Panel > Cron Jobs page, and remove your email address from that page (where it says “Please enter an email address where the cron output will be sent”).

 3. To check if you have set up the cron job correctly, you can set DAP Admin -> Setup -> Config -> Log Level to “Log All Activity (During Troubleshooting)” .
 Then go to DAP Admin -> System -> Logs .
 Empty the logs by clicking on the “Empty Logs” link, and then revisit the screen and refresh the page, after say 10 minutes (to verify the running of dap-emailorder.php) or at the top of the hour (to verify the running of dap-cron.php).